alyssaespenida/Final-Project-2nd-Year/README.md

 Yumang, Elisha Joy R.

-For the result of the output of the program, visit Issues.
+For the result/output of the codes, visit Issues.

-(For educational purposes)
+(For educational purposes; requirement for school.)